Coffee in North Thailand

-Production in the southern part of the country is 80,000 tons of Robusta, and the northern region produces only arabica of about 500 tons.
-20,000 tons of robusta coffee is for domestic consumption, in the form of dissolvable, roasted, powdered and tinned coffee.
-Organic coffee is considered suitable for cultivation in the highlands with an elevation range of 800 metres (2,600 ft) to 1,200 metres (3,900 ft).
-Is is grown both in shaded areas and in open areas in full sun.
-Intercropping is also practised in hill areas along with fruit trees.
+Production in the southern part of the country is 80,000 tons of Robusta.
+The north produces only about 500 tons only arabica.
+Twenty thousand tons of robusta coffee is for domestic consumption, in the form of dissolvable, roasted, powdered and tinned coffee.
+Organic coffee is considered suitable for cultivation in the mountains with an elevation range of 800 meters to 1,200 meters.
+It is grown both in shaded areas and in open areas in full sun.

-According to FAO statistics for 2013, production was 50,000 tons from an area of 51,000 ha.
-The yield rate was 9,804 hectogram per ha, which placed it at the 18th position in the world ranking.
-Thailand is nowadays able to produce high quality grades.
+Thailand is nowadays able to produce high-quality grades.
 In 2015 two types of coffee (Doi Tung and Doi Chaang) received a geographically protected trademark of the EU.
 This is comparable to Champagne, Parma ham or wine from Bordeaux.